Costanera Tower (Gran Torre Costanera) in Santiago, Chile

 Chilean people and culture stem from a mix of indigenous cultures and Spanish colonial influences.

-Their rich indigenous culture spans across the country, from the Mapuche in southern Chile, to the Huasos in central Chile, to the Rapa Nui of Easter Island.
+Their rich indigenous culture spans the country, from the Mapuche in southern Chile to the Huasos in central Chile to the Rapa Nui of Easter Island.

-While Mapuche languages are the most widely spoken native language across Chile, the traditional music and dance of the Huasos is an integral part of Chilean folk culture.
+While Mapuche languages are the most widely spoken native languages across Chile, the traditional music and dance of the Huasos is an integral part of Chilean folk culture.

-On Easter Island, known as Rapa Nui to it’s Polynesian inhabitants, their unique culture and archaeological sites are well preserved.
-From the mysterious, stone-carved moai statues, to the ceremonial villages and major festivals, the Rapa Nui culture continues to be celebrated.
+On Easter Island, known as Rapa Nui to its Polynesian inhabitants, its unique culture and archaeological sites are well preserved.
+From the mysterious, stone-carved moai statues to the ceremonial villages and major festivals, the Rapa Nui culture continues to be celebrated.

 Unfortunately, many indigenous cultures and communities continue to suffer at the hands of development and colonialism, with foreign investors rushing in to grab pristine tracts of wilderness.

-They buy millions of hectares of forests, rivers and lakes, to turn into livestock farms and resorts, with little regard for the indigenous people who have lived on Patagonian land for centuries, caring for it as their ancestral home.
+They buy millions of acres of forests, rivers, and lakes to turn into livestock farms and resorts, with little regard for the indigenous people who have lived on Patagonian land for centuries, caring for it as their ancestral home.

 While governments and corporations see the land as a source of income, the indigenous people share a deep, spiritual connection with the land, and it's a sacred part of their origins.